-OP: The FRESNO BEE has an editorial on the greed at Chukchansi that has seen the demise of 70% of their tribe.
-There will be two follow up posts.
+OP: The FRESNO BEE had an editorial last April on the greed at Chukchansi that has seen the demise of 70% of their tribe.
+AND THEY NAILED it!

 According to Buddha, "There is no fire like passion, there is no shark like hatred, there is no snare like folly, there is no torrent like greed."